-Is it possible to prepare for cohabitation?
-For those of us who have lived with another, the answer may be a hard-learned ‘YES.’
+Is it possible to prepare for cohabitation with your significant other?
+For those of us who have lived with another, the answer may be a hard-learned “YES.”
 And for others who haven’t had the pleasure of experiencing domestic partnership, well, preparation sure wouldn’t hurt anything.
 Love is anything but one-size-fits-all, and while the idea of moving in together is always something that is generally approached with blind optimism, there are things we can all still learn and prepare for.

-6 Things to Consider When Moving in With Your Partner
+6 Things to Consider When Moving in With Your Significant Other

-Before you decide to move in with a significant other, ask yourself some questions to help decide if it’s the right decision for you, regardless of the influence from anyone else.
+Before you decide to move in with a significant other, ask yourself some questions to help decide if it’s the right decision for you, regardless of the influence of anyone else.
 You shouldn’t move in with anyone just because it seems like the next logical step.
 Sharing a lease, a dog, or a bed are precursors to future happiness; not ties that complicate a breakup.
-Here are 6 tips for moving in with a significant other.
+Here are 6 tips from Champion Movers for moving in with a significant other.

 1. Keep An Open Mind

 Even if you’ve been dating for years, when moving in with someone, you learn new mannerisms, disgusting habits, and are witness to embarrassing or vulnerable moments.
 Keep an open mind during this phase of constant discovery and remember that your significant other is learning just as much about you, too.

 2. Be Honest About Your Finances

 Money can become a relationship wedge, especially when you’re sharing expenses.
 You have to be able to trust your significant other as well as yourself with your finances, otherwise, a pattern of anger and resentment over money could quickly develop.

 3. Schedule Time Together And Apart

 When you’re learning to coexist and already spend a lot of new time together, it’s important that you plan on spending quality time together.
-This means phone down, distractions to a minimum, and attention is focused on each other.
+This means to put the phone down, distractions to a minimum, and attention is focused on each other.
 Adversely, it’s equally important to plan to spend time alone and away from each other, too.
 It’s healthy to practice independence and schedule individual free time.

+4. Take Turns Deciding On Dinner